Gidsss/UwUIDE/README.md

 ## Unit Testing

-1. For unit testing, we'll be using `pytest`.
+1. For unit testing, we'll be using `pytest`
 2. To create a test file, simply follow these file formats: `test_*.py` or `*_test.py`
 3. For more information, please refer to the official [Pytest documentation](https://docs.pytest.org/en/7.1.x/getting-started.html#)

 ## Running Tasks

-1. Make sure you've installed the dependencies as we'll be using the `invoke` library for running tasks.
+1. Make sure you've installed the dependencies as we'll be using the `invoke` library for running tasks
 2. To run all tests, simply run this command: `invoke test`
 3. To run a specific test file, simply run this command: `invoke test --file=< test file name >`
 4. To run the idea, simply run this command: `invoke build`